 “Sanicolas” / “Sanikolas” / “Sannikolas” / “Sannicolas” / Pandecillos de San Nicolas

-Vanished from the scene is the once very popular and traditional pan de San Nicolas, a special cookie made of arrowroot and coconut milk.
-Moulded with the image of St. Nicholas in relief, it was distributed to parishioners after Mass at the feast of St. Nicholas on December 6 and all through Christmastime.
+The traditional pan de San Nicolas is a special cookie made of arrowroot and coconut milk.
+Molded with the image of Saint Nicholas in relief, it used to be distributed to parishioners after Mass at the feast of San Nicolás on December 6 and all through Christmastime.
 As St. Nicholas is a patron saint of children, the decorated wafers were then the only visual tie children had with the saint who was to evolve into the modern Santa Claus.

-Until recent years, pan de San Nicolas survived as a special cookie baked in Pampango and Tagalog towns where it was known as minarka, marked.
-The design and motif have been described as a marvelous Filipino abstraction and stylization much like the rice cakes of Pakil, Laguna, embossed with the image of the Virgin of Turumba.
+Until recent years, pan de San Nicolas survived as a special cookie baked in Pampango and Tagalog towns where it was known as minarka (marked).
+The design and motif have been described as a Filipino abstraction and stylization much like the rice cakes of Pakil, Laguna, embossed with the image of the Virgin of Turumba.

 1/2 cup coconut milk